 Also in this issue:

-• Regular columnist the ‘Lone Veiler’ warns of the dangers of a celebrity civilization
+• Regular columnist the ‘Lone Veiler’ writes on Relics of the Saints

 Thanks to the cooperation of priests in whose parishes the Traditional Mass is celebrated, Mass of Ages is available from more than ninety cathedrals and churches around the country.
 If you do not live near one of these but would like a copy of the magazine, we would be very happy to send one from the office.
 However, due to the high cost of postage, we do ask that you cover the cost of postage.
 Payment can be made by selecting the appropriate option from the PayPal button below (NB your name and address will be sent to us as a result of you completing the payment process).